 What’s your technique to optimize AMP ad revenue?

 I hope with the post above you may have got a brief idea about Google’s attempts in trying to maximize the potentials of Ad network on Accelerated Mobile Pages.

 You can try their Ad types to improve your AdSense revenue.
 Do comment below if you need any support related to Google Ads or its AMP implementation.

-If you've any thoughts on How to improve your AdSense revenue for mobile AMP Pages?, then feel free to drop in below comment box or you may create a new topic in our hello restoreBin forum.
+If you've any thoughts on How to improve your AdSense revenue for mobile AMP Pages?, then feel free to drop in below comment box.

 Also, please subscribe to our restoreBin YouTube channel for more important updates.
 Cheers!